What are push, live streaming, and video on demand?

-- Push: this refers to the process in which the host pushes local video and audio sources to Tencent Video Cloud servers.
-It is also known as "RTMP publishing" in some cases.
+- Push: the process of hosts pushing local video and audio to Tencent Video Cloud servers.
+It is called "RTMP publishing" in some scenarios.

-What are the requirements for a playback domain name in LVB?
+What are the requirements for a playback domain name in CSS?

 What push protocols are supported?